rickosborne/cascades/md/32-5-6-miami-center.md

 I told Ernest to clean himself up in the First Class lavatory, then to get back to his seat.

 "You're going to want to hear this," I crooked a finger at Pam, then walked to the cockpit door and knocked.
-"It's Lily and Pamela," I announced.
+"It's Alex and Pamela," I announced.

 The door opened with a click.
 Simon had us lock the door behind ourselves as we entered.